 You can also get there by car, but there is a charge for parking in the 670-space, 2-floor underground parking lot just under Carrousel du Louvre.
 It is accessible from Avenue du Général Lemonnier 75001 Paris.

 The best hours to access to the Louvre ?
 At the morning, sure !
 Write down the Louvre address to save time : you won't get lost.

 Getting around the Louvre : hours of discoveries

 First of all, let's get you into the museum!
 The best-known entrance is the Pyramid entrance.
 Escalators and stairs lead directly to the Louvre's grand lobby from where you can easily choose where to begin your tour.
 Regular visitors prefer the less well-known entrances at Porte des Lions (currently closed for technical reasons) and Passage Richelieu, for which you need a queue-jump ticket or a reservation.
 The second (again very busy) entrance is the “inverted pyramid”, i.e. from Carrousel du Louvre, the adjacent underground shopping mall.
 You can get there by metro, and from Rue de Rivoli and the Jardin des Tuileries.

 Please be aware that the Louvre Museum has facilities to accommodate disabled visitors.
 There are elevators to all floors.
 In addition, the Tactile Gallery offers blind visitors molded works that can be touched.

-The Louvre has several wings and floors.
+When you will discover the Louvre adress, you will see that the palace has several wings and floors.
 The departments are organized by era and by type of work.
 The Napoleon Hall is dedicated to museum services.
 It has ticket offices, a bookshop, cloakrooms, bathrooms, and a cafeteria.
 On the mezzanine of the Richelieu Wing (level -1) is the Petite Galerie, which is entirely dedicated to visitors with reduced mobility.